JayWalker512/CryptoNoter/README.md

  Pool Host : monero.us.to:1111
  Ur Wallet : YOUR_WALLET_ADDRESS
 ```
-If script executes unsucessfully, it should show the error logs
+If script executes unsucessfully, it should show error logs.
+Troubleshoot by referring to the errors shown